BEVERLEY AND DISTRICT RINGING SOCIETY CONSTITUTION

 New and returning members shall only be proposed and seconded by Active or Honorary Life Members and shall be elected by a majority of those present at the monthly meeting.

-The management of the Society shall be vested in a General Committee consisting of the President, Vice President, Ringing Master, Assistant Ringing Master, Secretary, Assistant Secretary, Treasurer and four other Active Members.
+The management of the Society shall be vested in a General Committee consisting of the President, Vice President, Ringing Master, Assistant Ringing Master, Secretary, Assistant Secretary, Treasurer and up to four other Active Members.
 The General Committee shall be elected annually at the Society's Annual General Meeting.
 Five Committee members shall form a quorum.
 The Committee shall have the power to co-opt up to three additional members if necessary.
 All officers and Committee members shall serve no more than five consecutive years in any one office, shall have full control over the general funds of the Society, power to expel any member for misconduct and in the case of a vacancy occurring in their body, the power to appoint any eligible person to office.

 • The Committee shall appoint one of their number Chairman of the Bell Repair Fund and at least three Active Members of the Society who, together with the Chairman, shall form a Sub-Committee to conduct the business of the Bell Repair Fund.